Before getting started

 Cell settings

 You can also force the case of the cell.
 In other words, this option lets you define whether the value needs to be all in upper case or all in lower case.
-When the setting is disabled, the exported value will be identical to the value entered in the employee’s HR file.
+When this setting is disabled, the exported value will be identical to the value entered in the employee's HR file.

 This setting lets you delete special characters contained in employees' HR files.